Writtle University College

 - The Students' Union runs several clubs and societies, including the Equine, Music, Christian Union, LGBTQIA+ and Yoga societies.
 WUC SU has many different sports teams.

-- Social events are organised year-round, including themed nights, live bands and barbecues as well as numerous RAG (Raise and Give) charity events.
-There are usually three formal balls a year, which have in the past featured live music, fairground rides and marquees.
+- Social events are organised year-round, including formal balls, themed nights, live bands and barbecues as well as numerous RAG (Raise and Give) charity events.